-Principle Responsible Build an environment that is safe by: 1.1 Preventing sexual assault and harassment through implementing evidenced based prevention programs that: Increase awareness of the drivers, behaviours, attitudes, social practices and cultural norms that create an environment where sexual assault and harassment occurs, Increase awareness of the UTS College definitions of, and approaches to, preventing sexual assault and harassment, Work with participants to develop skills that oppose these behaviours, and Support ethical bystander and ethical decision-making practices.
-1.2 Supporting Disclosures and Complaints by building a culture that understands: Everyone has the basic human right to live, study and work without experiencing sexual assault or harassment, Sexual assault and harassment can happen to anyone, regardless of age, gender, identity, ability or sexuality, Compassion, belief and empathy in responding to disclosures and complaints is critical, and The responsibility for sexual assault and harassment is always with the offender.
-1.3 Building trust by disseminating information through multi-media options regarding the UTS College Student Sexual Assault and Harassment Policy and Procedures including: UTS College sexual assault and harassment disclosure and complaints process, The UTS College Student Charter and Code of Conduct, Continuous cycle of consultation and review of policy and procedures, and Non identifying reports of policy and procedure implementation and quality improvements.
-Welfare Team Leader/All UTS College Staff and Affiliates Ensure a Trauma and Rights Based Response to Disclosures and Complaints of Sexual Assault and Harassment by: Prioritising the welfare of those impacted by sexual assault and harassment and ensuring that support is appropriate, accessible and offered in a way that is trauma responsive; Executive Team/ All UTS College Staff and Affiliates
+Principle Responsible BUILD AN ENVIRONMENT THAT IS SAFE 1.
+Build an environment that is safe by: 1.1 Preventing sexual assault and harassment through implementing evidenced based prevention programs that: • Increase awareness of the drivers, behaviours, attitudes, social practices and cultural norms that create an environment where sexual assault and harassment occurs, • Increase awareness of the UTS Insearch definitions of, and approaches to, preventing sexual assault and harassment, • Work with participants to develop skills that oppose these behaviours, and • Support ethical bystander and ethical decision-making practices.
+1.2 Supporting Disclosures and Complaints by building a culture that understands: • Everyone has the basic human right to live, study and work without experiencing sexual assault or harassment, • Sexual assault and harassment can happen to anyone, regardless of age, gender, identity, ability or sexuality, • Compassion, belief and empathy in responding to disclosures and complaints is critical, and • The responsibility for sexual assault and harassment is always with the offender.
+1.3 Building trust by disseminating information through multi-media options regarding the UTS Insearch Student Sexual Assault and Harassment Policy and Procedures including: • UTS Insearch sexual assault and harassment disclosure and complaints process, Welfare Team Leader/All UTS Insearch Staff and Affiliates complaints process, The UTS Insearch Student Charter and Code of Conduct, Continuous cycle of consultation and review of policy and procedures, and Non identifying reports of policy and procedure implementation and quality improvements.
+2. Ensure a Trauma and Rights Based Response to Disclosures and Complaints of Sexual Assault and Harassment by: 2.1 Prioritising the welfare of those impacted by sexual assault and harassment and ensuring that support is appropriate, accessible and offered in a way that is trauma responsive; Executive Team/ All Insearch Staf and Affiliates